hunt3ri/terragen/README.md

 pip install terragen
 ```

+## Documentation
+TODO

-## Configuration
+## Quick Start
-Terragen expects two directories of configuration to be created, sample directory structure shown below:
+Terragen expects two directories of configuration to be created. modules containing all terraform modules you want to configure. config containing the configuration for each module you want to deploy.
+A sample directory structure shown below:
 ```commandline
 --config
 ----__init__.py